-- 1. All eligible Initial Applications will be separated by Grand Division. - 2.
-Within each Grand Division, eligible Initial Applications will be grouped in the following priority order: - i) Group 1: eligible Initial Applications proposing rehabilitation of public housing; - ii) Group 2: eligible Initial Applications proposing new construction of public housing; - iii) Group 3: eligible Initial Applications proposing rehabilitation of existing income/rent restricted housing; - iv) Group 4: eligible Initial Applications proposing new construction outside a QCT; - v) Group 5: eligible Initial Applications proposing new construction in a QCT and covered by a CCRP; - vi) Group 6: eligible Initial Applications proposing new construction in a QCT not covered by a CCRP; and - vii) Group 7: eligible Initial Applications proposing rehabilitation of existing housing that is not currently income/rent restricted. - 3.
-Within each group, eligible Initial Applications will be sorted in descending order by score as determined pursuant to Section 8.C. - 4.
-THDA will proceed down the list of eligible Initial Applications for each Grand Division, taking into account (without limitation) the limits described in Section 5.A.1, and the grouping and sorting process described in Section 9.A.1 through Section 9.A.3, making full commitments of MTBA until the point is reached where there is insufficient MTBA remaining in the Grand Division to make a full commitment of MTBA to the next eligible Initial Application.
-Remaining funds in each Grand Division will be combined to create a pool of funds available in accordance with Section 9.A.5 and Section 9.A.6 below. - 5.
-THDA will then list all eligible Initial Applications that have not yet received a commitment, regardless of Grand Division, and the statewide list will be grouped according to Section 9.A.2 and sorted according to Section 9.A.3. - 6.
+- vii) Group 7: eligible Initial Applications proposing new construction in a QCT and covered by a CCRP; - viii) Group 8: eligible Initial Applications proposing new construction in a QCT not covered by a CCRP; and - 4.
+Within each group, eligible Initial Applications will be sorted in descending order by score as determined pursuant to Section 8.C. - 5.
+THDA will proceed down the list of eligible Initial Applications for each Grand Division, taking into account (without limitation) the limits described in Section 5.A.1, and the grouping and sorting process described in Section 9.B.2 through Section 9.B.3, making full commitments of MTBA until the point is reached where there is insufficient MTBA remaining in the Grand Division to make a full commitment of MTBA to the next eligible Initial Application.
+Remaining funds in each Grand Division will be combined to create a pool of funds available in accordance with Section 9.B.6 and Section 9.B.7 below. - 6.
+THDA will then list all eligible Initial Applications that have not yet received a commitment, regardless of Grand Division, and the statewide list will be grouped according to Section 9.B.3 and sorted according to Section 9.B.3. - 7.
 THDA will proceed down the statewide list of eligible Initial Applications, making full commitments of MTBA until the point is reached where there is insufficient MTBA remaining in Round 1 to make a full commitment of MTBA to the next eligible Initial Application.
-Any remaining funds will be carried forward to Round 2. - 7.
+Any remaining funds will be carried forward to Round 2. - 8.
 No partial commitments will be made.

-B. Round 2
+C. Round 2

-- 1. All eligible Initial Applications will be grouped and sorted statewide as follows: - i) Group A: eligible Initial Applications proposing new construction outside a QCT; - ii) Group B: eligible Initial Applications proposing new construction in a QCT and covered by a CCRP; - iii) Group C: eligible Initial Applications proposing new construction in a QCT not covered by a CCRP; and - iv) Group D: eligible Initial Applications proposing rehabilitation of existing income/rent restricted housing; - v) Group E: eligible Initial Applications proposing rehabilitation of existing housing that is not currently income/rent restricted. - vi) Group F: eligible Initial Applications proposing new construction of public housing; - vii) Group G: eligible Initial Applications proposing rehabilitation of public housing; - 2.
-Within each group, eligible Initial Applications will be sorted in descending order by score as determined pursuant to Section 8.C.

-- THDA will proceed down the statewide list of eligible Initial Applications, taking into account (without limitation) the grouping and sorting process described in Section 9.B.1 and Section 9.B.2, making full commitments of MTBA until the point is reached where there is insufficient MTBA remaining in the round to make a full commitment of MTBA to the next eligible Initial Application. - 3.
-THDA will then offer a commitment to the highest ranking eligible Initial Application that requests an amount of MTBA that is equal to or less than the remaining balance after Section 9.B.2.i.
+- 1. All eligible Initial Applications will be grouped and sorted statewide as follows: - i) Group A:requests for Supplemental MTBA; - ii) Group B: eligible Initial Applications proposing new construction outside a QCT; - iii) Group C:eligible Initial Applications proposing new construction in a QCT and covered by a CCRP; - iv) Group D:eligible Initial Applications proposing new construction in a QCT not covered by a CCRP; and - v) Group E: eligible Initial Applications proposing rehabilitation of existing income/rent restricted housing; - vi) Group F: eligible Initial Applications proposing rehabilitation of existing housing that is not currently income/rent restricted. - vii) Group G: eligible Initial Applications proposing new construction of public housing, where a PHA is included in the organizational structure of the Ownership entity in accordance with Section 3.B.3; - viii) Group H: eligible Initial Applications proposing rehabilitation of public housing, where a PHA is included in the organizational structure of the Ownership entity in accordance with Section 3.B.3; - 2.
+Within each group, eligible Initial Applications will be sorted in descending order by score as determined pursuant to Section 8.C. - THDA will proceed down the statewide list of eligible Initial Applications, taking into account (without limitation) the grouping and sorting process described in Section 9.C.1 and Section 9.C.2, making full commitments of MTBA until the point is reached where there is insufficient MTBA remaining in the round to make a full commitment of MTBA to the next eligible Initial Application. - 3.
+THDA will then offer a commitment to the highest ranking eligible Initial Application that requests an amount of MTBA that is equal to or less than the remaining balance after Section 9.C.2.i.